LeeThompson/lifeplayQOL/README.md

 # Quality of Life
-> a module for LifePlay

-A collection of simple Quality of Life modifications for [LifePlay](https://vinfamy.itch.io/lifeplay).
+> A collection of simple Quality of Life modifications for [LifePlay](https://vinfamy.itch.io/lifeplay).

 -----
 **NOTICE: While LifePlay is an adult simulation RPG, this module contains no adult material.**